DevonCasey/nmf_practice/exercise.md

         <script data-plotly="rickyk9487:2" src="https://plot.ly/embed.js" async></script>
     </div>

 1. To really understand the concept of topic space, try choosing a few topics (Politics and Leisure displayed below).
-Visualize a small subset of the documents in "topic space" by creating a scatterplot.
+Visualize a small subset of the documents in "topic space" by creating a scatterplot in both two and three dimensions.
 Fill your code below so that you use a TfidfVectorizer with arguments `max_df=.8` and `max_features=5000` to do a fit transform on the `content` column of the data.
 Set `W2` to be the `fit_transform` of this subset of the content.

     ```python
+    # 2D code
     data = pd.read_pickle('data/articles.pkl')

     '''